+'''

+public javax.realtime.RelativeTime

-public javax.realtime.RelativeTime getMaxConsumption(RelativeTime dest)
+getMaxConsumption(RelativeTime dest)

+'''

 Determine the maximum CPU consumption for this schedulable in any single release.
 When this method is called on the current schedulable, the CPU consumption of the current release is not considered.
 When dest is null, return the maximum consumption in a RelativeTime30 instance from the current allocation context.
-When dest is not null, return the maximum consumption in dest dest when not null is the object in which to return the result.
-Returns getMaxConsumption public javax.realtime.RelativeTime getMaxConsumption()
+When dest is not null, return the maximum consumption in dest getMaxConsumption setDaemon(boolean)

+'''

+public javax.realtime.RelativeTime

+getMaxConsumption()

+'''